Connect with us

 Health Management Associates leased the former Hinds General Hospital from the county in the early 2000s.
 Community Health Partners, the Nashville-based company that owns Merit Health Central and eight other private hospitals in the state, acquired Health Management Associates in 2013, thus inheriting the hospital and its lease requirements.

 The agreement states the hospital must operate as a “full service general acute care hospital.”
-It also is obligated to medical services for Hinds County Detention Center inmates.
+It also is obligated to provide medical services for Hinds County Detention Center inmates.

 A source familiar with the situation said the hospital has been transferring inmates elsewhere and is not fulfilling the duties of a full service hospital.